Triston Casas Player Props: Red Sox vs. Athletics

-Triston Casas -- with a slugging percentage of .636 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox against the Oakland Athletics, with Paul Blackburn on the mound, on July 17 at 9:40 PM ET.
+On Tuesday, Triston Casas (hitting .290 in his past 10 games) and the Boston Red Sox face the Oakland Athletics, whose starting pitcher will be Luis Medina.
+First pitch is at 9:40 PM ET.

-In his most recent game, he reached base in his only plate appearance against the Cubs.

 Triston Casas Game Info & Props vs. the Athletics